iai-group/UserSimCRS-ECIR-2026/README.md

   * SP-LLMUS: single prompt LLM-based user simulator
   * DP-LLMUS: dual prompt LLM-based user simulator

-Configurations of the user simulators for the different datasets are available in the `data/movie_recommendation_case_study/config` folder of each dataset subfolder.
+Configurations of the user simulators for the different datasets are available in the `data/movie_recommendation_case_study/` folder.

 ### Datasets